Topics

 In this case, the opposite effect of the dilution effect occurs: dense nutrients are delivered to the intestines, which slows digestion and undigested food always remains in the gastrointestinal tract.

-(2) Pushing out Effect
+(2) Pushing out effect

 "Balloon effect"